cariad/tanuki/README.md

 ## Prepare an SSH key pair

-We'll use an SSH key pair to authenticate SSH connections into _tanuki_.
+You'll use an SSH key pair to authenticate SSH connections from your Mac into _tanuki_.

 1. On your Mac: